losol/eventuras/Docs/Specification/Registration.md

 Phone   | string 50 characters      | only +()0-9 allowed)
 Occupation/Position | String 100 characters | Only alphanumerics
 Employer| string 50 characters      | only +()0-9 allowed)
-Public | Bool | Permission to be shown on public attendant list Comments | Textarea 500 characters  | only alphanumerics
+Show registration public | Bool | Permission to be shown on public attendant list Comments | Textarea 500 characters  | only alphanumerics

 ## Products / add-ons